 Use a Web Browser to View the Animated GIF

-Almost all web browsers support viewing GIF images, and you can use any available web browser on your Mac to view an animated GIF.
+Almost all web browsers support GIF images, and you can use any available web browser on your Mac to view an animated GIF.

 1. Locate the GIF image in Finder on your Mac.
-This is the image you will be viewing using a web browser.